ethereum/keymanager-APIs/use-cases/README.md

  - `DELETE` API can be called with an empty array to only export slashing protection data.
  - `DELETE` API will not return an error response on failed key deletions but instead return the public key with `error` status
  - Sending duplicate public keys in the request will result for the first instance of a key to return `deleted` status and the remaining instances of the same public key return `not_active` status.
+ - Subsequent `DELETE` API calls can re-retrieve Slashing Protection data without need to delete a keystore.
  - Slashing Protection will only export for keys with `deleted` status.